-The Arizona Department of Environmental Quality (ADEQ) is issuing an Ozone High Pollution Advisory (HPA) for Maricopa County, effective Tuesday and Wednesday, August 8-9, 2017.
-This HPA is due to ozone levels expected to accumulate enough to exceed the federal health standard for ozone.
+The Arizona Department of Environmental Quality (ADEQ) is issuing a High Pollution Advisory (HPA) for ozone in Maricopa County, effective July 16, 2018.
+This HPA is due to levels expected to exceed the federal health standard for ozone.